nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

    The number of connections is ``x = 5001``.

-Make sure you use the correct unit (e.g., millivolts for voltage) and the unit's symbol (`mV`).
+Make sure you use the correct unit (e.g., millivolts for voltage) and the unit's symbol (mV).

 Lists
 ~~~~~

 Use the serial comma in lists.

 Use numbered lists for step-by-step instructions only.
-Do not have more than two
-related actions in one step.
+Ensure that each step contains only one or two actions.

 Use bullet lists if the number of items is extensive or each item is a long phrase or sentence.